microsoft/onnxruntime/docs/execution-providers/CoreML-ExecutionProvider.md

 To use the CoreML EP run time options, create an unsigned integer representing the options, and set each individual option by using the bitwise OR operator.

-ProviderOptions can be set by passing the unsigned integer to the `AppendExecutionProvider` method.
+ProviderOptions can be set by passing string to the `AppendExecutionProvider` method.
 ```c++
 std::unordered_map<std::string, std::string> provider_options;
 provider_options["ModelFormat"] = std::to_string("MLProgram");